 Finally, leadership needs to decide on the goals for the event and assure accountability for measuring and evaluation to make each event and each year are more effective than the last one.
 Accountability makes everyone take their tasks more seriously.

-Based on their guidance from the church leadership and their knowledge of the community, the communications team decides on the print and digital communications for before, during, and after the event (more on the specifics of this collection of communications next month) that both the church office and the congregation will use.
+Based on their guidance from the church leadership and their knowledge of the community, the communications person or team decides on the print and digital communications for before, during, and after the event that both the church office and the congregation will use.

-When doing this variety of tasks, the communications team tracks materials created, sent, frequency, and response to the type and number of communications for essential evaluation after the holidays to see what worked and what could be improved.
+When doing this variety of tasks, the communications coordinator should track materials created, sent, frequency, and response to the type and number of communications for essential evaluation after the holidays to see what worked and what could be improved.

-During the process, the team continuously prays for wisdom and insight as they create communications for their congregation and for audience receptivity and positive response.
+One other benefit of a team during busy holiday times is that you can pray together about this tremendously important work.
+Pray for wisdom and insight as you create communications for your congregation and for audience receptivity and positive response.